 Score Breakdown by Category

-How OpenAI's terms rate across my evaluation categories.
+How OpenAI's terms rate across the methodology's evaluation categories.
+Automated assessment, as of June 27, 2026.

 ChatGPT is usable for most people, but the right settings and habits change a lot depending on who you are.
 Pick the column that matches you.
 Menu paths reflect the ChatGPT web and app settings as of early 2026; OpenAI relabels these screens periodically, so confirm the exact wording in your own account.

 Improve the model for everyone (also labeled Chat History & Training) to off.
 On free and Plus accounts, OpenAI's documented default is that this is on, so you have to change it yourself.Delete.
-OpenAI's stated policy describes removing deleted chats from its systems within roughly 30 days, subject to exceptions; confirm the current figure in its help docs.How OpenAI's terms rate across my evaluation categories.
+OpenAI's stated policy describes removing deleted chats from its systems within roughly 30 days, subject to exceptions; confirm the current figure in its help docs.How OpenAI's terms rate across the methodology's evaluation categories.
+Automated assessment, as of June 27, 2026.

 The detail behind the score: how to actually turn training off, where the consumer and enterprise privacy gap sits, which use cases carry real risk, how OpenAI compares to its two closest rivals, and what never belongs in a prompt.
 Each block is collapsed; open what is relevant to you.